 Layouts control the visual presentation of modules on a page.
 Layouts are often called "Themes" or "Skins" in other content management systems.
 Containers control the visual presentation of specific modules that they are assigned to.

 Some extensions do not have a user interface, but need to provide a way for site administrators to set configuration settings.
 Use a control panel extension to add an item to the Manage or Settings control panel.

 An extension package is a zip file which contains all of the files needed for your extension, along with a Extension Packaging (package.xml) file with instructions for Nucleus on how to install your components.
 Read about the packaging and manifest format here.

-The user interface for Nucleus modules and extensions are Razor views.
+The user interface for Nucleus modules and extensions is a Razor view.
 Your views can make use of Nucleus view features (tag helpers, html helpers and url helpers) to make it easier to interact with Nucleus.